-Farrell & Farrell, L.C. was formed in 1995 when Mike Farrell, Paul Farrell, Charlotte Hoffman and Tammy White joined together to create a boutique litigation firm which specialized in high risk and complex litigation.
+Farrell & Farrell, L.C. was formed in 1995 when Mike Farrell, Paul Farrell and Tammy White joined together to create a boutique litigation firm which specialized in high risk and complex litigation.

 At the time, Paul was completing his term as an Assistant United States Attorney for the Southern District of West Virginia.
 In that capacity, he managed the acclaimed Drug Task Force, for which his office received national recognition.
-Mike, Charlotte and Tammy had practiced together at another Huntington, West Virginia firm, Jenkins, Fenstermaker, Kreiger, Kayes, Farrell & Agee, where Mike had been Chief of the Litigation Section since 1979.
-Charlotte joined Mike at Jenkins to work in his business litigation and appellate law practices.
+Mike and Tammy had practiced together at another Huntington, West Virginia firm, Jenkins, Fenstermaker, Kreiger, Kayes, Farrell & Agee, where Mike had been Chief of the Litigation Section since 1979.
 Tammy, a nurse and former hospital administrator, collaborated with Mike in defending medical malpractice and product liability claims.
-Both Charlotte and Tammy had graduated Phi Beta Kappa and Tammy was awarded Order of the Coif.
+Tammy had graduated Phi Beta Kappa and was awarded Order of the Coif.

 In its first months, the Firm was consumed with the defense of a major pharmaceutical product liability claim in the United States District Court for the Northern District of West Virginia, which involved Bayer Aspirin.
 The successful resolution of that litigation was the springboard to a stream of pharmaceutical product liability defenses in West Virginia for Bayer and many other pharmaceutical clients.